Protests, transparency and the changing face of higher ed

 Dunagan spoke toward the changing nature of business in higher education generally, saying that she believes that a lot of existing institutions are going to have to prepare for challenges that come with new entrants that are more technologically entrenched and focused in specific areas of expertise.

 "We have found that innovation is at the core of what drives failure and what drives success."
 She explained that there are two types of innovation: sustained, which maintains the current framework of competition, and disruptive, which changes the trajectory of innovation.
-As disruption continues, she says that "it makes college more and more expensive."
+In general, she says that "disruptive innovations make products and services cheaper and more accessible, while sustaining innovations makes them more complex and more expensive."

 "So when we look at frustrations in higher ed, like affordability and accessibility, I don't think that the current trajectory is going to solve those issue by itself.
 Technology is creating huge changes...30% of students are learning online and that's growing quickly."

-She believes that in the future of higher education, as people are starting to see that they have to make continued investments in education to compete in the workforce, smaller models of education will start to become more appealing.
+She believes that in the future of higher education, as people are starting to see that they have to make continued investments in education to compete in the workforce, shorter, more modular education will start to become more appealing.

 "I'm excited about new entrants, but I'm hopeful that we can teach lessons from other industries about how to adapt and embrace innovation so existing institutions can survive and thrive," she said.
 "The whole game is changing, and there's not a way to legislate, accredit, or regulate this fact away."